Schossi/CityBuilderWeb/_pages/manual/overview.md

 ## Project Structure

 CCBK is separated into multiple assemblies.
 Which ones you need depends on how you are planning to use the Kit.
-For your first exploration create a new __Universal Render Pipeline__ project and remove the example assets and materials, then import the entire asset.
+For your first exploration create a new project and remove the example assets and materials, then import the entire asset.

 * CityBuilderCore
 The Core Framework of CCBK.